 This give list provides a range of organisations working to help the people of Afghanistan with their food, shelter, healthcare and educational needs.

 Although the following entities are known to APS, we do not conduct a detailed analysis of their financial position and governance before their inclusion in this list.
+This is not an exhaustive list of the many not-for-profit organisations working in this space.

 Afghan Australian Development Organisation